 3. You must achieve the Approved Purposes and make your final Grant drawdown by the Grant Expiry Date.

-4. You must use the product of the Development Phase only for the Approved Usage during the Term of Grant Contract.
+4. You must use the Property, or allow it to be used, only for the Approved Usage during the Term of the Grant Contract.

 5. As well as these Standard Terms of Grant, you must follow the Additional Grant Conditions (if any) set out in the Grant Notification Letter, address any issues we identify in the course of monitoring, and meet the requirements set out in the Programme Application Guidance, Receiving a Grant, the guidance we have about acknowledging your grant on our website, and any other guidance published on our website which is relevant to the Project.